BigDataBiology/ShanghaiDogs/README.md

 > near-finished bacterial genomes by using long-read metagenomics in a Shanghai
 > cohort_ by Anna Cuscó, Yiqian Duan, Fernando Gil, Alexei Chklovski, Nithya
 > Kruthi, Shaojun Pan, Sofia Forslund, Susanne Lau, Ulrike  Löber, Xing-Ming
-> cZhao, and Luis Pedro Coelho (bioRxiv PREPRINT 2025)
+> Zhao, and Luis Pedro Coelho (bioRxiv PREPRINT 2025)

 See also the **MAG collection** at the [Shanghai MAG collection